twistingmercury/heartbeat/README.md

 HTTP dependencies are checked by making requests to their configured URLs, while custom dependencies execute user-provided handler functions.
 The overall service health is determined by the most severe status among all dependencies.

+Custom handler functions are protected with automatic panic recovery to prevent crashes from unexpected errors in user code.
+Context cancellation and timeout handling ensure that checks respect configured time limits and respond properly to cancelled requests.

 The package uses Go's standard HTTP client for HTTP dependencies and supports both synchronous and asynchronous health checks.
 Response times are measured